U2654/ap01/README.md

 * Pylance
 * RISC-V Support
 * RISC-V Venus Simulator

+For the embedded programming part:
+* ESP-IDF (configure 'advanced and install v5.1.4)
+* (optional: Wokwi Simulator)

 ### Hints and tips:
 Please open the leaf directories seperately as folder so that VS code applies the correct language.
 However... do the following before.